Szapi/tagliatelle/README.md

 A backend library (DLL) responsible for:
 - storing large event datasets
 - searching and filtering (e.g. regex-based)
-- rule-based coloring and metadata computation
+- rule-based labeling and metadata computation
 - efficient paging and caching
 - optional live ingestion or batch import

 ### Frontend (Flutter)
 A Flutter desktop UI responsible for:
 - visualizing events in a scrollable, virtualized list
-- applying filters and coloring rules
+- building filters and coloring rules
 - navigating events along a timeline
 - keeping the user’s temporal context stable while exploring data

-The UI and backend communicate through a C-compatible API using **ProtoBuf** for data exchange.
+The UI and backend communicate through a C-compatible API as well as **ProtoBuf** messages.

 ---